MicrosoftDocs/architecture-center/docs/ai-ml/openai/architecture/log-monitor-azure-openai-content.md

 ## Scenario details

-Large enterprises that use generative AI models need to implement auditing and logging of the use of these models to ensure responsible use and corporate compliance.
-This solution provides enterprise-level logging and monitoring for all interactions with AI models to mitigate harmful use of the models and help ensure that security and compliance standards are met.
-The solution integrates with existing APIs for Azure OpenAI with little modification to take advantage of existing code bases.
+Large organizations that use generative AI models need to audit and log the use of these models to ensure responsible use and corporate compliance.
+This solution provides organization-level logging and monitoring for all interactions with AI models to mitigate harmful use of the models and help ensure that security and compliance standards are met.
+The solution integrates with existing APIs for Azure OpenAI with little modification, so you can take advantage of existing code bases.
 Administrators can also monitor service usage for reporting.

-The solution provides these advantages:
+The advantages of this solution include:

 - Comprehensive logging of Azure OpenAI model execution, tracked to the source IP address.
 Log information includes text that users submit to the model and text received back from the model.
 This logging helps ensure that models are used responsibly and within the approved use cases of the service.
 - High availability of the model APIs to ensure that user requests are met even if the traffic exceeds the limits of a single Azure OpenAI service.